-The highest ski resort on Earth lives at only 16° south of the equator in the South American country of Bolivia and is called Chacaltaya (bridge of ice in the Aymara indian language).
+The highest ski resort on Earth lives at only 16° south of the equator in the South American country of Bolivia.
+It is called Chacaltaya (bridge of ice in the Aymara Indian language).
 What Chacaltaya lacks in latitude, it makes up for in elevation.
 The ski area summit is located at 17,785-feet (that’s higher than the Mt.
 Everest base camp).

-Chacaltaya ski resort was originally created to allow good winter snow skiing from November to March every year.
+Chacaltaya ski resort was created to allow good winter snow skiing from November to March every year.
 The lift was only open on weekends due to the extreme cold of the area.
-Summer glacier skiing on the 18,000 year old Chacaltaya glacier was possible before the glacier completely melted away in 2009 (6 years before it’s estimated demise).
-Big, snowy winters are the only thing that can get Chacaltaya ski lift spinning nowadays.
+Summer glacier skiing on the 18,000-year-old Chacaltaya glacier was possible before the glacier completely melted away in 2009 (6 years before its estimated demise).
+Big, snowy winters are the only thing that can get the Chacaltaya ski lift spinning nowadays.

 CHACALTAYA SKI RESORT FACTS:

-– Highest lift accessed terrain on Earth at 17,785 feet (higher than everest base camp)
+– The highest lift-accessed terrain on Earth at 17,785 feet (higher than Everest base camp)

--1 Rope Tow (first rope tow installed in South America when installed in 1939)
+– 1 rope tow (first rope tow installed in South America when it was installed in 1939)

-– Installed in 1939, runs via a car engine & allows 660 vertical feet of skiing/riding
+– Rope tow Installed in 1939, runs via a car engine & allows 660 vertical feet of skiing/riding

 – 2nd closest ski resort to Earth’s equator at 16° Latitude (closest is in Indonesia…)